urvin-compliance/caracal/README.md

       </w:r>
     </w:p>

+## Template Rendering

+Caracal includes [Tilt](https://github.com/rtomayko/tilt) integration to facilitate its inclusion in other frameworks.
+Rails integration can be added via the [Caracal-Rails](https://github.com/ibpinc/caracal-rails) gem.

 ## Defaults

-[Unsure how best to handle this without code exploration.]
+[Unsure how best to handle this without code exploration.
+Not a critical element for the first version.]

 ## Contributing